tom-berend/easy-flows/README.md

 }
 ```

+So maybe it's a workflow to check whether a client's new order has exceeded their credit limit.
+The first step gets the client's profile and credit limit, and loads it into the context array.
+The second step adds open (unpaid) invoices.
+The third step adds all open (unbilled) orders in progress.
+The fourth step does the calculations, and the fifth step either puts a hold on the order or releases it.

+But we have a slightly different workflow for our ten best customers, we release the workorder but notify the credit manager.

+And we have a related company.
+We ALWAYS release their workorders.

+There are three types of components here.

+- 'Context' is a PHP associative array.
+It is typically created by the first 'Step' and updated by subsequent steps.
+- 'Steps' are PHP code, they know how to access databases, send emails, and do complex calculations on the Context.
+- 'Workflow' are JSON files

 'Context'is just a PHP associative array.
-The workunit is initialized with some fields ($workUnitContext) and the workflow may pass in different information ($workFlowContext).
-The workunit might update the workflow context for some subsequent workunit.
+The workunit is initialized the ($workFlowContext) array, and each step ('workunit') of the workflow may update the workflow context for some subsequent workunit.

 Let's suppose we want to create the following workflow: